Defreddy/FinalProject/README.md

 ```

 > **Note**
 > This was obviously being done on purpose to display how much more thought and detail went into one advanced process, while the GET user data process is only a simple implementation.
-The GET gerechten / ingredients is clearly far more advanced and throught through.
+The GET gerechten / ingredients is clearly far more advanced and thought through.

 #### POST ingredients